tjvantoll/articles/master-detail/article.md

   declarations: [
     AppComponent,
     PokemonListComponent
-  ]
+  ],
   bootstrap: [AppComponent]
 })
 export class AppModule { }
 ```

-The module you define in `app.module.ts` is known as the root module, and the Angular documentation has [an extensive guide on how to use it](https://angular.io/docs/ts/latest/guide/appmodule.html).
-Succinctly, the app module is where you define all the things you need to use throughout your application.
-Angular gives you the ability to separate your app into multiple `@NgModule`s to keep your app modular, but for simple apps like the one you’re building keeping everything in the root module makes a lot of sense.
+The module you define in `app.module.ts` is known as [the root module](https://angular.io/docs/ts/latest/guide/appmodule.html).
+Succinctly, the app module is where you define the various components and services you need to use throughout your application.
+Angular gives you the ability to separate your app into multiple `@NgModule`s to keep this listing from getting unwieldy, but for simple apps like the one you’re building keeping everything in the root module makes a lot of sense.

-The two things unique to the Pokémon app in this file are the `PokemonListComponent` and `PokemonService`.
+The two things unique to your Pokémon app in this file are the `PokemonListComponent` and `PokemonService` classes.
 These are both classes you haven’t created yet, so expect to get a few TypeScript errors in your editor until we get to that point.

 The last thing to know about the `AppModule` is its `bootstrap` property, which determines which component Angular should pass control flow over to.
 Because you passed `AppComponent` as the bootstrap component, that’s the next thing Angular will interpret, so let’s switch over the to `app.component.ts` file that the `AppComponent` is defined in.

 Open `app.component.ts` in your text editor or IDE and replace its contents with the code below.

 ```
 import { Component } from "@angular/core";

 @Component({
-  selector: "pk-root",
+  selector: "app-root",
   template: "<router-outlet></router-outlet>"
 })
 export class AppComponent { }
 ```

 As with the previous `app.module.ts` file, most of the code you see here is the same you’d see in any Angular app.
-If you need some background on how Angular components work, head over to the [Angular documentation](https://angular.io/docs/ts/latest/guide/architecture.html#!#components) for a full guide.

 The key thing to know here is the string you pass for the component’s `template` property is what Angular renders on the screen.
 For example using a `template` of `<h1>Hello World</h1>` would print a display a simple heading in your browser.

 Things get a little trickier when you get into custom directives (or custom HTML tags) like `<router-outlet>`, as they can have special behavior.
 The `<router-outlet>` directive specifically tells Angular to render the currently selected route.
 To see how all that works, let’s shift our discussion over to routing in Angular apps.

+> **Note**: If you need more details on exactly how Angular components work, head over to the [Angular documentation](https://angular.io/docs/ts/latest/guide/architecture.html#!#components) for a full guide.

 ## Configuring your app’s routing